yggdrasil-network/yggdrasil-network.github.io/_posts/2018-12-12-announcing-v0-3.md

 Our work is far from over.
 We still have a list of things that can potentially be rolled into future releases and we will be looking to see what we should prioritise for our next version.

-As always, we'll be hanging around in our Matrix/IRC channel too, so please feel free to join and chat to us:

-- `#yggdrasil:matrix.org` on Matrix
-- `chat.freenode.net` channel `#yggdrasil` on IRC

 A big thanks to our contributors, particularly those who have worked on creating packages for Yggdrasil and bringing it to their distributions of choice, and to